-597 ἡμάτιον b: ἀκάματοι Hermann (-aι Goettling)
+597 ἠμάτιον b: ἀκάματοι Hermann (-aι Goettling)

-606 ζω $\hat{\eta}\nu$ $\Pi^{14}k$ Stobaeus: κτ $\hat{\eta}\sigma\nu$ abS 610 ἔμμεναι codd., Σ: corr.
-Wopkens age deprived of assistance; while he lives he does not lack the means of sustenance, but when he has died his distant relatives divide up his substance.
-On the other hand, that man to whom the portion of marriage falls as a share, and who acquires a cherished wife, well-fitted in her thoughts, for him evil is balanced continually with good during his whole life.
+606 ζωὴν $\Pi^{14}k$ Stobaeus: κτῆσιν abS

+610 ξμμεναι codd., Σ: corr.
+Wopkens 631, 630 hoc ordine 115, inverso codd.

+in her thoughts, for him evil is balanced continually with good during his whole life.
 But he who obtains the baneful species lives with incessant woe in his breast, in his spirit and heart, and his evil is incurable.

-(613) Thus it is not possible to deceive or elude the mind of Zeus.
-For not even Iapetus' son, guileful34 Prometheus, escaped his heavy wrath, but by necessity a great bond holds him down, shrewd though he be.

-(617) When first their father35 became angry in his spirit with Obriareus36 and Cottus and Gyges, he bound them with a mighty bond, for he was indignant at their defiant manhood and their form and size; and he settled them under the broad-pathed earth.
+- (613) Thus it is not possible to deceive or elude the mind of Zeus.
+For not even Iapetus' son, guileful34 Prometheus, escaped his heavy wrath, but by necessity a great bond holds him down, shrewd though he be. - (617) When first their father35 became angry in his spirit with Obriareus36 and Cottus and Gyges, he bound them with a mighty bond, for he was indignant at their defiant manhood and their form and size; and he settled them under the broad-pathed earth.
 Dwelling there, under the earth, in pain, they sat at the edge, at the limits of the great earth, suffering greatly for a long time, with much grief in their hearts.
-But Cronus' son and the other immortal gods whom beautiful-haired Rhea bore in love with Cronus brought them back up to the light once again, by the prophecies of Earth: for she told the gods everything from beginning to end, that it was together with these that they would carry off victory and their splendid
+But Cronus' son and the other immortal gods whom beautiful-haired Rhea bore in love with Cronus brought them back up to the light once again, by the counsels of Earth: for she told the gods everything from beginning to end, that it was together with these that they would carry off victory and their splendid vaunt.
+For they battled for a long time, their spirits pained with toil, opposing one another in mighty combats, the Titan gods and all those who were born from Cronus from lofty Othrys the illustrious Titans, and from Olympus the gods, the givers of good things, those whom beautifulhaired Rhea bore after she had bedded with Cronus.
+They